the-prototypist/InfoSec-Resources/README.md

 ### Linux

+**cheat.sh** - https://github.com/chubin/cheat.sh - _A cheatsheet program developed for Linux (and Windows) that covers a vast array of topics, enabling you to reference them straight from the command line._

+**GNU Manuals Online** - https://www.gnu.org/manual/manual.html - _A list of documentation for all official GNU packages._

+**How To Secure A Linux Server** - https://github.com/imthenachoman/How-To-Secure-A-Linux-Server - _An excellent guide from @imthenachoman on securing Linux Servers._

-**Kali Linux Revealed** https://kali.training/downloads/Kali-Linux-Revealed-1st-edition.pdf - This is an entire book used for the Kali Linux Certified Professional certification by Offensive Security.
+**Kali Linux Revealed** - https://kali.training/downloads/Kali-Linux-Revealed-1st-edition.pdf - _This is an entire book used for the Kali Linux Certified Professional certification by Offensive Security._

-**Kali Linux Tutorials** https://kalilinuxtutorials.com/ - An excellent tutorial resource specific to Kali Linux.
+**Kali Linux Tutorials** - https://kalilinuxtutorials.com/ - _An excellent tutorial resource specific to Kali Linux._

 **Linux Journey** - https://linuxjourney.com/ - _Learn the ways of Linux-fu, for free._

+**Linux Terminal Cheatsheet** - https://dev.to/mauro_codes/linux-terminal-the-ultimate-cheat-sheet-2g5b - _A cheatsheet for useful commands and keyboard shortcuts in the Linux Terminal._

+**LSX** - https://github.com/souvikinator/lsx - _A directory navigation tool for Linux from @souvikinator._

+**NixCraft** - https://www.cyberciti.biz/ - _A website dedicated to general Linux tips, tricks, and tutorials._

+**Red Hat Linux Blog** - https://www.redhat.com/sysadmin/ - _Red Hat's official blog containing Linux tips, tricks, and tutorials._

+**The Practical Linux Hardening Guide** - https://github.com/trimstray/the-practical-linux-hardening-guide - _A great guide on hardening Linux in general from @timstray._

 ### MacOS

 **macOS User Guide** - https://support.apple.com/guide/mac-help/welcome/mac - _The official guide from Apple on macOS._

 ### Windows

+**cheat.sh** - https://github.com/chubin/cheat.sh - _A cheatsheet program developed for Windows (and Linux) that covers a vast array of topics, enabling you to reference them straight from the command line._

 ## Threat Intelligence